tszheichoi/awesome-sensor-logger/STUDY_WEBHOOKS.md

 ## Webhook API Reference

-> Note: A simple Python implementation of this API is available with instructions on deployment in the README.
+> Note: A simple Python implementation of this API is available with instructions on deployment in the README: https://github.com/tszheichoi/sensor-logger-webhook-demo

 You will need to create a HTTP endpoint that Sensor Logger Cloud will POST to _for every recording uploaded to your Study_.
 It should be able to receive a JSON payload as the body: